acasaccia/mgd-cpp-watercalc/trunk/Readme.txt

 After object creation buildAdjacencyList() has to be called, to explicit neighbouring informations and create on each Vertex the lists of pointers to neighbour vertexes.
-I modeled the outside of the container as a special node, with 0 capacity and 0 height.
-All border vertexes in the container are connected to it.
-I will refer to it as the "sink".
 Graph additionally contains some methods to display its status to std::cout.

 ===============================================================================